-- February 3rd: Acceptance and rejection notifications sent out.
+- February 21st: Final acceptance and rejection notifications sent out.

 Your presentation should be 7-10 minutes long and should cover your original work in the humanities.
 The most common mode of professional academic presentation in many fields (such as literature and cultural studies) is reading aloud a short version of a research paper you’ve written.
 You should aim for a paper of about 1,200-1,500 words, but be sure to read it out loud and time yourself to make sure you’re under 10 minutes.
 Alternately, you can present a PowerPoint presentation, show a short film, or recite/perform a work of creative writing or poetry.
 You will be grouped with two or three other presenters working on similar themes, and after everyone has presented, there will be some time for questions and answers from the audience.